What It's Like to Work The Spotify Way

 Spotify 1

-As you could imagine, the pioneering way of working of Spotify come along with many challenges.
+As you can imagine, the pioneering way of working at Spotify comes along with many challenges.
 Katarina Berg (Chief HR Officer): “Let’s be clear.
 Our way of working is unique, but it is definitely not perfect.
 We make mistakes and we realize that we don’t know the answers to all the questions.
 As we are growing so quickly, new challenges arise every day.
 The biggest challenges are to attract the right people and to harness our innovation, agility, and unique culture while welcoming one hundred new employees to the team every month.”

 So how does Spotify handle this?
 What can we learn from the experiences of scaling this unique organizational model?
-In the second part of this blog post we’ll come up with answers to these questions.
-Stay tuned to find out how Spotify fights to maintain their Corporate Rebel status.
+In the second part of this blog post, we’ll come up with answers to these questions.
+Stay tuned to find out how Spotify fights to maintain its Corporate Rebel status.

 EDIT: here's part 2 of our blog post on Spotify.